 Morality and Institutions

-I also study the interplay between morality and institutional domains.
-I have a work in progress that explores moral evaluations within criminal courts, focusing on how the moral judgments of legal actors influence decision-making at a micro level.
-In this project, I explore how legal actors’ moral identities map onto their interactions with populations that court officials have already processed through racialized and gendered notions of worth.
+In earlier research, I examined moral evaluations within criminal courts, focusing on how the moral judgments of legal actors influence decision-making at a micro level.
+This work explored how legal actors’ moral identities shape their interactions with populations already constructed through racialized and gendered notions of worth.
+This project resulted in the paper “Moral Scripts in Prosecutorial Decision-Making: The Interplay Between Self and Others,” published in Qualitative Sociology.